iSchluff/graphite-api/README.rst

 Non-goals
 ---------

-* Support for very old Python versions (Python 2.6 is still supported but maybe not for long).
+* Support for very old Python versions
 * Built-in support for every metric storage system in the world.
 Whisper is included by default, other storages are added via 3rd-party backends.